 This method is a surefire way of ensuring that all of the Pitbull’s physical characteristics and normal conformational proportions are intact.

+But it can take several generations before a smaller version is achieved.
+And breeding from runts carries a high risk of passing along numerous health problems.
 Since the smallest dogs are often the weakest it can make it very hard to produce healthy puppies this way.

 Choosing a pocket Pitbull that’s the result of crossbreeding with a Patterdale Terrier will produce a muscular, well-proportioned dog that stands from 12 to 16 inches and weighs from 11 to 22 pounds.